thisarray/mdn_platformer_game/workshop/step14.md

 To give the player a way to win, the original MDN platformer game added a door and a key.
 This is something we have done multiple times already.

-## Add the HTML needed to load the images and sounds.
+## Add the HTML to Load the Images and Sounds

 ```html
   <img class="hidden" src="images/door.png" alt="door" data-name="door">